dayanruben/swift-android-examples/hello-swift-raw-jni-library/README.md

 1. Open the `swift-android-examples` project in Android Studio.

-2. Select the `hello-swift-library` Gradle target.
+2. Select the `hello-swift-raw-jni-library` Gradle target.

 3. Build the library (it doesn't have a runnable app).